Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Framework:

-where $p_1, p_2$ are constants. \end{proposition} This property allows us to adjust the preference labels of the responses.
+\end{proposition} This property allows us to adjust the preference labels of the responses.
 Proof of the proposition is provided in \cref{appensec:discussproperty}.
 In practice, we further apply a shift of the safety label value $\alpha$ as

 The factor $\alpha$ is useful when set to negative values to distinguish unsafe samples, i.e., to make the value of case \circled{3} in \cref{fig:pairwiserank}, \ie, both responses are not safe, deviate from 0.